bramley/phplist-plugin-addons/README.md

 ## Version history ##

     version         Description
-    1.11.2+20220514 Allow forcing a re-install of the currently installed version 1.11.1+20220413 Add documentation URL
+    1.11.3+20221003 Find the "lists" directory within the distribution directory 1.11.2+20220514 Allow forcing a re-install of the currently installed version 1.11.1+20220413 Add documentation URL
     1.11.0+20220228 Validate subscribe page request for a valid HTTP_REFERER header